manwar/theweeklychallenge/content/blog/merry-christmas-2019.md

 Today **December 25, 2019**, we completed **9 months** of weekly challenges.
 The **Year 2019** will remain very special to all of us associated with **"Perl Weekly Challenge"**.
 We just celebrated [**Advent Calendar**](/blog/advent-calendar-2019) for the first time.
 It was fun revisiting some of the great contributions by fellow members.

 I would like to take this opportunity to thank our sole sponsor, **Peter Sergeant** of [**PerlCareers**](https://perl.careers).
-We are looking for more sponsors in the year 2020.
-Any contributions would be highly appreciated.
+We are looking for more sponsors in the **Year 2020**.
+Any *contributions* would be highly appreciated.

 ***
 ![Perl Careers](/images/blog/sponsor.jpg)
 ***

 While I was working on **Advent Calendar**, I came across whole lot of brilliant code by members.
-The lucky members whose took part in the **Advent Calendar** this year are as below in alphabetical order:
+The lucky members who took part in the **Advent Calendar** this year are as below in alphabetical order:

 [**Adam Russell**](/blog/advent-calendar-2019-12-08), [**Arne Sommer**](/blog/advent-calendar-2019-12-06), [**Athanasius**](/blog/advent-calendar-2019-12-17), [**Burkhard Nickels**](/blog/advent-calendar-2019-12-13), [**Dave Cross**](/blog/advent-calendar-2019-12-09), [**Dave Jacoby**](/blog/advent-calendar-2019-12-02), [**E. Choroba**](/blog/advent-calendar-2019-12-04), [**Francis J Whittle**](/blog/advent-calendar-2019-12-23), [**Gustavo Chaves**](/blog/advent-calendar-2019-12-21), [**Jaldhar H. Vyas**](/blog/advent-calendar-2019-12-07), [**Javier Luque**](/blog/advent-calendar-2019-12-15), [**JJ Merelo**](/blog/advent-calendar-2019-12-22), [**Jo Chrisian Oterhals**](/blog/advent-calendar-2019-12-24), [**Joelle Maslak**](/blog/advent-calendar-2019-12-03), [**Khalid**](/blog/advent-calendar-2019-12-19), [**Laurent Rosenfeld**](/blog/advent-calendar-2019-12-01), [**Mark Senn**](/blog/advent-calendar-2019-12-10), [**Neil Bowers**](/blog/advent-calendar-2019-12-05), [**Philippe Bruhat**](/blog/advent-calendar-2019-12-18), [**Roger Bell_West**](/blog/advent-calendar-2019-12-20), [**Scimon Proctor**](/blog/advent-calendar-2019-12-14), [**Yet Ebreo**](/blog/advent-calendar-2019-12-11), [**Yozen Hernandez**](/blog/advent-calendar-2019-12-16)